-I am associate professor of theology in the Graduate School of Religion at Fordham University in New York City, and I currently serve as the president of the Association of Practical Theology.
+I am associate professor of religion in the Graduate School of Religion and Religious Education at Fordham University in New York City, and I currently serve as the president of the Association of Practical Theology.

 I am married to Dr. Martina Verba, a psychotherapist, and with our daughter we live near New York City.
 (My contact information: Graduate School of Religion, Fordham University, 441 East Fordham Road, New York, New York, United States, 10458-9993; firstname.lastname@example.org; telephone: 718.817.5965)